pepperize/cdk-github/README.md

   environmentName: "production",
   // 👇The name of the created GitHub secret
   secretName: "example",
-  secret: {
-    // 👇The source AWS SecretsManager secret
-    source: secret,
-    // 👇The JSON field in the AWS SecretsManager secret to use
+  // 👇The source AWS SecretsManager secret and JSON field to use
-    field: "some-json-field",
-  },
+  source: GithubActionsSecret.fromSecretsManager(secret, "some-json-field"),
   authOptions: AuthOptions.appAuth(auth),
   // 👇Whether to delete or retain the GitHub secret on resource removal
   removalPolicy: RemovalPolicy.DESTROY,